How To Install DeepLabCut#

 conda create -n DLC python=3.10

-Current version: The only thing you then need to add to the env is deeplabcut (pip install deeplabcut
+Current version: The only thing you then need to add to the env is deeplabcut (

 ) or pip install 'deeplabcut[gui]'